 - PneumaticCraft has its own power system, based on compressed air.
 It's a little multi-dimensional, in that machines and tools store air by quantity, but many operations depend upon air pressure, which is a function of the machine's volume and the air quantity stored.

-- Pressure generation is via several generators: solid fuel generators (burn whatever will burn in a vanilla Furnace), liquid fuel generators (see below), a lightning generator and FE/EU generators.
+- Pressure generation is via several compressors: solid fuel compressors (burn whatever will burn in a vanilla Furnace), liquid fuel compressors (see below), a compressor which uses lightning strikes and FE/EU compressors.

-- A Heat mechanic; some machines require heat, some generators produce heat which needs to be dissipated
+- A Heat mechanic; some machines require heat, some compressors produce heat which needs to be dissipated

 - Liquid fuels are refined from oil which the mod adds as worldgen; some of the refined fuels are of very high quality.
 Fuels from other mods (notably the Thermal suite, EnderIO and Immersive Petroleum) will also work.

-- Several crafting mechanisms, all of which can be configured externally via CraftTweaker:
+- Several crafting mechanisms, all of which can be configured externally via CraftTweaker in 1.12.2, or via datapacks in 1.14.4 and later:

 - Explosion Crafting - converting items via explosions (with a configurable loss rate)